-- This step will be conducted only for datasets, where European deprivation index (EDI) is provided by CR for the same geographical units as incidence and population data. - EDI dataset will be linked to the cancer incidence dataset. - EDI will be classified into quintiles, meaning each dataset (country) will have different classes for EDI. - R, ArcGIS and WinBugs will be used for analyses and mapping.
+This step will be conducted only for datasets, where European deprivation index (EDI) is provided by CR for the same geographical units as incidence and population data.
+For countries where EDI is not available, local available deprivation indices geo-coded at the same geographic level (e.g., census tract) will be used.

+EDI (or other socio-economic deprivation index) dataset will be linked to the cancer incidence dataset, using census tract as the linking variable.
+EDI will be classified into quintiles, meaning each dataset (country) will have different classes for EDI.
+R, ArcGIS and WinBugs will be used for analyses and mapping.

-5. CONCLUSIONS
+6. CONCLUSIONS

 Cancer maps are important tools in public health research.
 Mapping can be viewed as a descriptive presentation of the cancer burden in some geographical area.
 They can help to point out areas where health policy should be improved or/and where more detailed analytical research is needed.
 They are also used for evaluating the performance of public health interventions, like organized screening programs.
 In any case, maps must be designed to communicate effectively among public, health researchers and decision makers.
-The biggest challenge is to ensure that maps can not be misinterpreted.
+The biggest challenge is to ensure that maps cannot be misinterpreted.